Make Flutter Web Apps More Native Like

 Scrolling Behaviour

 The scrolling feels choppy sometimes.
-And because the browser has no idea about the scroll position of the page, it just makes the scrolling behaviour feels different.
+And because the browser has no idea about the scroll position of the page, it just makes the scrolling behavior feel different.
 For example, here is a Github issue opened 4 years ago describing this kind of problem and is still not resolved.
-For me, this is the last straw to make me give up Flutter, since it breaks scrolling keyboard shortcuts of Vimium.
+For me, this is the last straw to make me give up Flutter, since it breaks the scrolling keyboard shortcuts of Vimium.

 Conclusion